 Many children with disabilities use nappies and as we all know, they are extremely costly.
 Many people simply cannot afford these costs and so the Nappy Run was born.

 The Nappy Run Campaign collects donations of nappies (both for children and adults) for use by parents of children with disabilities in under-resourced areas.
+Once children are dry and happy, they are able to go to school, receive an education and start on the road towards an independent life.

-You can also join in your local Nappy Run Fun Run where you’ll be asked to bring along a pack of nappies as an entry fee, wear a nappy in a creative way, and help us raises awareness while having loads of fun!
+Join in your local Nappy Run Fun Run where you’ll be asked to bring along a pack of nappies as an entry fee, wear a nappy in a creative way, and help us raises awareness while having loads of fun!

 Puppets speak to young and old alike, so using them to educate children on disability was a logical choice.
 Several Branches offer puppet shows to day care centres and pre-schools on a variety of topics, all including disability.